What can a quad screen tell you about your baby? Get the facts.

 During the quad screen, a member of your health care team takes a sample of blood by inserting a needle into a vein in your arm.
 The blood sample is sent to a lab for analysis.
 You can return to your usual activities immediately.

+Quad screen results give the level of risk of carrying a baby who has certain conditions compared with the general population's risk.
 Keep in mind that a positive quad screen simply means that levels of some or all of the substances measured in your blood were outside the normal range.
-This can happen for various reasons, including:
+Factors that can affect the substances measured by a quad screen include:

 - In vitro fertilization